findkit/findkit/packages/docs/docs/ui/api/index.md

 _New in v0.9.0_

-How often to make search requests at most in milliseconds.
+Minimum time between search requests in milliseconds.

 Defaults to `200`